PromptCast: A New Prompt-based Learning Paradigm for Time Series Forecasting: Benchmark

-\textbf{Zero-shot Performance.} To further explore the language models for prompt-based forecasting, we conduct an experiment under the zero-shot setting (see Table~\ref{tab:zeroshot}).
+To further explore the language models for prompt-based forecasting, we conduct an experiment under the zero-shot setting (see Table~\ref{tab:zeroshot}).
 Specifically, we fine-tune each method on two sub-sets and test the fine-tuned model on the test set of the left sub-set (\eg, fine-tune with the training sets of CT and ECL, test on the test set of SG).
-For the comparison purpose, we also evaluate the Transformer-based numerical methods under the same zero-shot setting and results are given in Table~\ref{tab:zeroshot}.
-Similar to the results given in Table~\ref{tab:res_numerical} (the normal training setting), the \textit{fixed} embedding has better performance (5 best performance out of 6 metrics) than the other two embeddings under this challenging zero-shot setting.
-Since the date range of three sub-sets are different (Table~\ref{tab:dataset}), learnable \textit{learned} and \textit{timeF} temporal embeddings would result in worse performance when transferred to unseen scenarios.
-Except for the Autoformer and FEDformer on ECL, the numerical-based methods fail to yield reasonable predictions under the zero-shot setting.
-Considering the different characteristics of three sub-sets, such a poor performance is as expected for numerical methods.
-However, for the language models, although the performance is worse than the normal setting and the train-from-scratch setting, prompt-based forecasting can still generate sensible predictions.
-It shows a good generalization ability when time series forecasting is addressed with prompts (RQ2).
-This good zero-shot ability could bring benefits in real-world forecasting applications such as fast deployment for new forecasting scenarios and cold start forecasting for scenarios without any existing historical data.
-In the future, prompt-based forecasting could also support the exploration of more complicated forecasting scenarios such as can we predict energy consumption based on the weather temperature or can we forecast the customer visiting flow with the temperature trend.
+For the comparison purpose, we also evaluate the Transformer-based numerical methods under the same zero-shot setting and the results are given in Table~\ref{tab:zeroshot} (the upper part).
+Similar to the results given in Table~\ref{tab:res_numerical} (the normal training setting), the \textit{fixed} embedding has better performance (5 out of 6 metrics) than the other two embeddings under this challenging zero-shot setting.
+Since the date range of the three sub-sets are dissimilar (Table~\ref{tab:dataset}), learnable \textit{learned} and \textit{timeF} temporal embeddings would lead to inferior performance when transferred to unseen scenarios as the learned embeddings may not be appropriate for the new scenarios.

-\textbf{Train-from-Scratch.} Moreover, we disable the pre-trained weights and train language models from scratch with the training set of \name\ dataset.
-We select three language models that demonstrate good forecasting performance on all three sub-sets for investigation in this part of experiments: Bart, Pegasus, and Bigbird.
-The results are reported in Table~\ref{tab:res_prompt_zero}.
-We observe that there is a performance reduction for each method without loading pre-trained weights.
-Another finding is that even training from scratch, the language generation models (especially Bart) still can yield comparable prediction results compared to numerical-based methods.
-The above results show that using pre-trained weights could contribute to the forecasting performance gain.
-This also reveals one of the advantages of prompt-based forecasting: pre-trained language models can be easily leveraged.